PhilPalmer/lightdock-nf/README.md

 # lightdock-nf
-Nextflow pipeline to LightDock for protein-protein docking
+Nextflow pipeline to run LightDock for protein-protein docking